Skip to content

 How to Set Up Legacy Contact Right Now

-Open your Settings app, tap your name at the top to access your Apple ID settings, then tap "Sign-In & Security," and then "Legacy Contact."
+Setting up Legacy Contact takes less than five minutes.
+On an iPhone or iPad: open your Settings app, tap your name at the top to access your Apple ID settings, then tap "Sign-In & Security," then "Legacy Contact."
 Apple will walk you through selecting the person or people you want to designate.
-For each Legacy Contact, you'll generate an access key — either printed as a QR code or shared digitally — that the person will need to present when they make their claim.
+For each Legacy Contact, you will generate an access key — either printed as a QR code or shared digitally — that the person will need when they make their claim.

 On a Mac running macOS Ventura or later, open System Settings, click your name, then "Sign-In & Security" and follow the same steps.